thanpolas/crude/README.md

 Seamless CRUD control operations for node.

-Currently works with Express and Mongoose.
+Currently works with Express and [Mongoose or Sequelize].

 ## Install